Clock DVA: 2008–present: Reactivation

-In November 2011, a new Clock DVA track "Phase IV" was featured on Wroclaw Industrial Festival compilation album.
+In November 2011, a new Clock DVA track, "Phase IV", was featured on the Wroclaw Industrial Festival compilation album.

 In January 2012, German record label Vinyl on Demand announced Horology, a vinyl box set compilation of early (1978–1980) Clock DVA material.
-Later on, the demo recordings included in this box set, namely Lomticks of Time, 2nd, Sex Works Beyond Entanglement, Deep Floor and Fragment, were reissued separately early 2016.
+Later on, the demo recordings included in this box set, namely Lomticks of Time, 2nd, Sex Works Beyond Entanglement, Deep Floor, and Fragment, were reissued separately in early 2016.

-A historical overview exhibition of Clock DVA (photographs, video and audio) took place at the Melkweg cultural centre, Amsterdam, Netherlands in February/March 2012.
+A historical overview exhibition of Clock DVA (photographs, video, and audio) took place at the Melkweg cultural centre, Amsterdam, Netherlands, in February/March 2012.

 In July 2013, a new Clock DVA album called Post-Sign was released on Anterior Research.
 It was produced and composed by Adi Newton in 1994–95 as an instrumental companion album to Sign, though it remained unreleased at that time due to problems with record labels.

-According to Adi Newton, Mute Records were set to re-release the eight Clock DVA albums remastered in a box set in 2012.
+According to Adi Newton, Mute Records was set to re-release the eight Clock DVA albums remastered in a box set in 2012.

-In 2013, Clock DVA played at the Incubate festival in Tilburg, The Netherlands.
+In 2013, Clock DVA played at the Incubate festival in Tilburg, the Netherlands.

 In 2014, Clock DVA released the album Clock 2 on a USB drive through their label Anterior Research.
 This limited edition release consists of 3 new studio tracks and various remixes of them, in addition to 4 video files.
 A 12" called Re-Konstructor / Re-Kabaret 13 was released shortly after.
 A version of the release was also made available on streaming sites and for digital download.
-A further EP, Neo Post Sign, containing tracks recorded 1995-96 but omitted from the Post-Sign album, was released early 2015.
+A further EP, Neo Post Sign, containing tracks recorded 1995–96 but omitted from the Post-Sign album, was released in early 2015.

 Also in 2014, members of Clock DVA and fellow Sheffield band In the Nursery joined former Cabaret Voltaire vocalist Stephen Mallinder in a performance under the name IBBERSON.
 The performance took place at the newly built John Pemberton Lecture Theatres in the School of Health and Related Research at the University of Sheffield, which was constructed in the approximate location of the original Western Works studio where the earliest Clock DVA recordings were made.
 The name "IBBERSON" is a reference to a sign which used to hang outside the studio building.

 In July 2015, another vinyl box set of early material was released on Vinyl on Demand.
-Horology 2 - Clockdva, The Future & Radiophonic Dvations features recordings made in late 1977/1978 period by Adi Newton prior to and during the formative period of development of Clock DVA, including the original The Future recordings made by the trio of Adi Newton, Martyn Ware, and Ian Craig Marsh before The Future developed into The Human League and Clock DVA.
+Horology 2 - Clockdva, The Future & Radiophonic Dvations features recordings made in the late 1977/1978 period by Adi Newton prior to and during the formative period of development of Clock DVA, including the original The Future recordings made by the trio of Adi Newton, Martyn Ware, and Ian Craig Marsh before The Future developed into The Human League and Clock DVA.

 In September 2016, Clock DVA performed a series of live dates in the United States.

+In September 2025, Clock DVA joined the Industrial Nation 2025 tour in the US.